ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-18-metrics-in-machine-learning.md

 **SUPERVISED MACHINE LEARNING**

-The metrics to quantify the performance of supervised machine learning models are well-defined, as these models are trained with data having a target variable.
+The metrics to quantify the performance of supervised machine learning models are well-defined, as these models are trained with data having target variable or labels.
 These models are formulated as optimization problems, for instance optimizing the training of models with hyper-parameters, then optimizing the model predictions to make a decision.

 A standard loss function (e.g. AIC) correlates well in general with a performance metric (e.g. RMSE), considered typically in forecasting models built with time-series data where, AIC is Akaike Information Criterion, and BIC is Bayesian Information Criterion.
 Every optimization problem seeks to minimize a loss function, like AIC or BIC.